Harry Bernard

-Harry Bernard (January 13, 1878 – November 4, 1940) was an American actor and comedian best remembered for his appearance in numerous comedy films by Mack Sennett and Hal Roach.
+Harry Bernard (January 13, 1878 – November 4, 1940) was an American actor and comedian.
+He is best remembered for his appearance in numerous comedy films by Mack Sennett and Hal Roach.

-Harry Bernard appeared in over 150 films between 1915 and 1940, usually typecast as a policeman.
-He played with Laurel & Hardy (25 films), Our Gang (nine films) and Charley Chase (33 films).
-The character actor also worked as a theatre and vaudeville actor.
-Bernard was born in San Francisco, California, and died of a heart attack in Hollywood in 1940.
-He was married to Jere Gerard Bernard (1886-1970); they had one daughter named Patricia.
+Harry Bernard appeared in more than 150 films between 1915 and 1940, most often typecast as a policeman.
+He collaborated with Laurel & Hardy in 25 films, Our Gang in nine films and Charley Chase in 33 films.
+The character actor also performed in a theatre and vaudeville.
+Born in San Francisco, California, Bernard died of a heart attack in Hollywood in 1940.
+He was married to Jere Gerard Bernard (1886-1970), and they had one daughter named, Patricia.